tokio-rs/website/content/blog/2020-04-preemption.md

 from **outside** of the Tokio runtime, they will behave as they did before.

 There is more work that should happen on this topic.
-It is still how unclear how task budgets should work with "sub schedulers" (e.g.
+It is still how unclear how task budgets should work with "sub-schedulers" (e.g.
 [`FuturesUnordered`][futunord]).
-The task budget APIs should eventually be exposed so third party libs can integrate with them.
-It also would be nice to figure out a way to generalize this concept so more than just Tokio users can take advantage of this.
+The task budget APIs should eventually be exposed publicly so that third party libs can integrate with them.
+It also would be nice to figure out a way to generalize this concept so more than just Tokio users can take advantage of it.

 We hope you find your tail latencies improve after this release.
 Either way, we will be interested to hear how this change impacted real-world deployments.
 Feel